ramaprasadguduru/employee/README.md

-# Student Register.
+# employee Register.

-## About Student Register
+## About employee Register

-**Student Register** is a full-stack application, built with PostgreSQL, Express, React and Node.js, which simulates a students register.
+**employee Register** is a full-stack application, built with PostgreSQL, Express, React and Node.js, which simulates a employee register.
-The user can create students, edit and delete students.
+The user can create employees, edit and delete employees.

 ## How to run

-* Clone the project - git clone https://github.com/emilyjspencer/Student-Register.git
+* Clone the project - git clone https://github.com/emilyjspencer/employee-Register.git
 * Cd into the repo
 * Install Node if you don't have it.
 Use the package manager Homebrew if you are a Mac user, by running:
 ```html